 This morning, spend 2 hours in the support vehicle on a drive from Chefchaouen to the outskirts of Beni Hmed village (80 kilometres).
 Stretch your legs on a ride along the undulated road to Tabouda past the majestic turquoise waters of the El Wahda Dam (approximately 37 kilometres).
 As the roads get busier and the day heats up, retreat to the comfort of the support vehicle and leave the quiet of the Rif Mountains behind you.
 Drive the remaining 95 kilometres to Fes, the spiritual and cultural heart of Morocco.
 Perhaps take the remainder of the day to relax – you will take a guided tour tomorrow.

 Leave your bike behind today and embark on a guided walk through the secret shortcuts and twisting alleyways of Fes.
 Pass donkeys piled high with goods and step back into the Middle Ages in the labyrinth of the Medina.
-The rest of the day is free for you to explore at explore at your own pace.
+The rest of the day is free for you to explore at your own pace.
 Consider watching the sunset over the Medina while a dozen prayer calls vie for attention.

 Avoid traffic and heat with an early start.
 Leave Fes behind and drive into the Middle Atlas Mountains, arriving at Dayet Aoua to begin your ride (drive approximately 20 kilometres).
 Begin your ride through high-altitude mountain location, passed pitched red-roofed houses and green surroundings.
 After a quick coffee stop, climb by bike through the wooded hills of Ifrane National Park.
 Soon the road levels out and you’ll enjoy a unique Middle Atlas Mountains view.
 Coast gently downhill to the tiny town of Timahdte and finish riding for the day.
 Drive up to Aguelmame Sidi Ali lake, a placid clear blue lake and wetland sanctuary where you’ll enjoy a well-earned lunch.
 The energetic are welcome to cycle a further 15 kilometres to the Timahdte section of the lake.
 After lunch, drive 90 kilometres to the Kasbah town of Midelt.
 Nestled in a valley, Midelt is surrounded by farmland and orchards.
 The rest of your day is free for you to explore or relax.
 Maybe explore the nearby village of Bremmem or visit a local embroidery co-operative run to benefit local Amazigh (Berber) women.
 You could also check out an optional traditional music performance in Midelt.